povashraful/povashraful.github.io/_pages/about.md

 Hey there 👋 - Welcome!

 My name is Ashraful.
-I am a full time engineer(CS) and a part time accountant.
+I am a full time engineer and a part time accountant.
 I also love building things.

 If you ask me where do I see myself in the future- My honest answer is, I don't really know.
 I love spending time with my loved ones.
 So maybe I'll be living in a farm far far away from the materialistic noises.